jirkapok/GasPlanner/README.md

 ## Build

 To compile the application compile, first you need to install the dependency from local directory.
 To do so run `npm run build-lib`.
 Than compile solution by `npm run build` to deploy `dist` directory.
 To start the app use `npm run start` for debugging purpose.
+See also `build.ps1` build script.

 ## Running the tests

 Angular recommended testing environment is used, to run test use `npm run test` or `npm run e2e`

 ## Contributing